marypiper/WIB_scRNA-seq/lessons/SC_clustering_analysis.md

 ## **Integration** of the samples using shared highly variable genes (optional)

-_**This step can greatly improve your clustering**.
+_**This step can greatly improve your clustering when you have multiple samples**.
 It can help to first run samples individually if unsure what clusters to expect, but when clustering the cells from multiple conditions, integration can help ensure the same cell types cluster together._

 Using these highly variable genes from each sample, we integrate the samples to overlay cell types that are the same.
 The process of integration uses canonical correlation analysis (CCA) and mutual nearest neighbors (MNN) to identify shared subpopulations across samples.
 Specifically, this method will identify the "cell pairwise correspondences between single cells across the samples, termed 'anchors', to transform the samples into a shared space, even in the presence of extensive biological differences" [[Stuart and Bulter et al. (2018)](https://www.biorxiv.org/content/early/2018/11/02/460147)].
 If cell types are present in one dataset, but not the other, then the cells will still appear as a separate sample-specific cluster.